-D. BURIAL FUNDS AND PLOTS

-1. Burial Funds
+- D. BURIAL FUNDS AND PLOTS - 1.
+Burial Funds

-FS WVW, AFDC Groups SSI Groups See Section 11.5
+FS WVW, AFDC SSI Se e Section 11.5

 Money set aside to pay for funerals and related expenses may be counted as an asset.
 When set up as a trust, prepaid burials can be paid for by cash, insurance policies or annuities.